KxSystems/docs/docs/ml/automl/ug/functions.md

 Where

--   `features` is an unkeyed tabular feature data or a dictionary outlining how to retrieve the data in accordance with `.ml.i.loaddset`
+-   `features` is an unkeyed tabular feature data or a dictionary outlining how to retrieve the data in accordance with `.ml.i.loadDataset`
--   `target` is target vector of any type or a dictionary outlining how to retrieve the target vector in accordance with `.ml.i.loaddset`
+-   `target` is target vector of any type or a dictionary outlining how to retrieve the target vector in accordance with `.ml.i.loadDataset`
 -   `ftype` is the feature-extraction type as a symbol (`` `nlp``, `` `normal``, or `` `fresh``)
 -   `ptype` is the problem type as a symbol (`` `reg`` or `` `class``)
 -   `params` is one of